Handling NULL Values

 The COALESCE() function returns the first non-NULL value from a list of expressions.
 It's particularly useful when you want to substitute NULL values with a default.

-Example: Replace NULL phone numbers with 'N/A'.
+Example: Replace NULL product_name with 'N/A'.

-SELECT customer_id, COALESCE(phone, 'N/A') AS phone
+SELECT Product_id, COALESCE(Product_name, 'N/A') AS Product_name

 b.
 ISNULL() Function (SQL Server specific)